csgillespie/efficientR/main.md

 ## Working with databases

 Instead of loading all the data into RAM, as R does, databases query data from the hard-disk.
 This can allow a subset of a very large dataset to be defined and read into R quickly, without having to load it first.
 R can connect to databases in a number of ways, which are briefly touched on below.
 Databases is a large subject area undergoing rapid evolution.
 Rather than aiming at comprehensive coverage, we will provide pointers to developments that enable efficient access to a wide range of database types.
-An up-to-date history of R's interfaces to databases can be found in README of the [**DBI** package](https://cran.r-project.org/web/packages/DBI/README.html), which provides a common interface and set of classes for driver packages (such as **RSQLite**).
+An up-to-date history of R's interfaces to databases can be found in the README of the [**DBI** package](https://cran.r-project.org/web/packages/DBI/README.html), which provides a common interface and set of classes for driver packages (such as **RSQLite**).

 **RODBC** is a veteran package for querying external databases from within R, using the Open Database Connectivity (ODBC) API.
 The functionality of **RODBC** is described in the package's vignette (see `vignette("RODBC")`) and nowadays its main use is to provide an R interface to
-SQL Server databases which lacks a **DBI** interface.
+SQL Server databases which lack a **DBI** interface.

 The **DBI** package is a unified framework for accessing databases allowing for other drivers to be added as modular packages.
 Thus new packages that build on **DBI** can be seen partly as a replacement of **RODBC** (**RMySQL**, **RPostgreSQL**, and **RSQLite**) (see `vignette("backend")` for more on how **DBI** drivers work).
 Because the **DBI** syntax applies to a wide range of database types we use it here with a worked example.